ARM-software/astc-encoder/Docs/Testing.md

 Compile the build of `astcenc` you wish to test, and install it into the project `./bin` directory.
 This can be achieved by configuring the CMake build using the install prefix `-DCMAKE_INSTALL_PREFIX=../` and then running a build with the `install` build target.

-Run the functional tests against to appropriate encoder variant using:
+Run the functional tests against the appropriate encoder variant using:

 ```sh
 python3 ./Test/astc_test_functional.py -v --encoder <encoder_variant>